 Reverting to Chemical Hair Dyes after Henna

-If you’re desperate to tone down a henna hair colour, try washing your hair with yoghurt, and basically wash your hair as much as possible with a good detergent based shampoo (take your pick – the commercial market is full of them); and don’t use hair conditioner.
-After washing the living daylights out of your hair, you’ll need some cassia obovata to restore your hair to its shining glory.
+If you’re desperate to tone down a henna hair colour, try saturating your hair with yoghurt and leave it in for up to 20 minutes before washing it out, and shampoo your hair as much as possible.
+Don’t use hair conditioner.
+After intensively washing your hair, you’ll need some cassia obovata to restore your hair to its shining glory.
 Cassia obovata is the best hair conditioner for damaged hair.

 If you don’t want to wait for two months before going back to chemical dyes, we recommend strand test with your normal hair dye before applying it to the entire hair to see how it takes.
 The worst that’s likely to happen if you use the hair dye too soon is that you’ll have wasted a pack of hair dye if the colour doesn’t take.
 It’s likely, however, that within two to three weeks of your last henna hair dye application you will get good colour take from commercial hair dye.

 Remember that henna’s natural function is to act as a barrier to things which are harmful to your hair.

 Visit our Hair Colour Galleries to see pictures of hair dye after henna.